Terwilliger69105/69105.github.io/_pages/burritoverse/nimu.md

 **December 25th, 2012 - 09:11:45**

 Mother wanted to try something new.
 Father left town.
 She says it's a human holiday they call "Christmas" which relates to the God of the Order.
 Or so they claim.
 Mother says it has no real religious connection anymore.
 She gave me new pens inside of a colorful paper.
 It had a funny bow.
 I like these pens.
 Mother gave me a hug.
 I wonder if she's starting to love me.
 Maybe it's just because Father isn't home.
 I hope Father never comes back.

 ---

+**November 24th, 2012 - 17:51:09**

+We had a test in our history class today.
+It was about Salpsan so it was really important.
+I think I did well on it.
+Emi helped to quiz me during homeroom period.
+I can't wait to bring home a good test for Mother to see.
+She'll be proud.
+Father will be mad.
+That'll be funny to see.

+---